auth0/docs/articles/api-auth/tutorials/implicit-grant.md

 - `id_token`: contains an [ID Token](/tokens/id-token) and is present if the request parameter `response_type` included the value `id_token`, or the `scope` request parameter the value `openid`
 - `access_token`: contains an [Access Token](/tokens/access-token) and is present if the request parameter `response_type` included the value `token`
 - `token_type`: denotes the type of the [Access Token](/tokens/access-token)
-- `expires_in`: the lifetime in seconds of the access token.
+- `expires_in`: the lifetime in seconds of the Access Token.
 For example, the value `3600` denotes that the [Access Token](/tokens/access-token) will expire in one hour from the time the response was generated
 - `state`: present in the response if the `state` parameter was present in the request.
 Holds the exact value received from the client in the request.

 You can extract the `access_token`, and other parameters, from the hash fragment of the URL: